project-sunbird/project-sunbird.github.io/pages/features-documentation/mobileapp/allappfeatures.md

 * Search downloaded content from the mobile device when offline
 * Scan QR code or Dial code in textbooks and access related content
 * Download content, when connected to the Internet
-* Enrol for available courses
+* Enroll for available courses
 * Take up assigned courses
 * Browse and view resources from the content library
 * Create and update user profile